 State Participation: Requires testing by a federally accredited laboratory/Requires federal certification.
-AR also requires that its voting systems are HAVA-compliant.
-Applicable Statute(s): "No make of voting machine shall be approved for use unless it is so constructed that: (21) It shall be: (A) Qualified by an authorized federal agency or national testing and standards laboratory which is acceptable to the Secretary of State; (B) Approved by the State Board of Election Commissioners; and (C) Selected by the Secretary of State."
+Arkansas also requires that its voting systems are HAVA- compliant.
+Applicable Statute(s): No make of voting machine shall be approved for use unless it is so constructed that: (21) It shall be: (a) Qualified by an authorized federal agency or national testing and standards laboratory which is acceptable to the Secretary of State; (b) Approved by the State Board of Election Commissioners; and (c) Selected by the Secretary of State.
 Ark.
-Code Ann. § 7-5-504 21(A)-(C) (West 2023) "No marking device or electronic vote tabulating device shall be approved unless it fulfills the requirements of this section and the federal Help America Vote Act of 2002."
+Code Ann. § 7-5-504 21 No marking device or electronic vote tabulating device shall be approved unless it fulfills the requirements of this section and the federal Help America Vote Act of 2002.
 Ark.
-Code Ann. § 7-5-606(E) (West 2023) Other relevant statues: Ark.
-Code Ann. § 7-5-301 (West 2023), Ark.
-Code Ann. § 7-5-503 (West 2023), Ark Code Ann. § 7-5-512 (West 2023), Ark Code Ann. §7-5-515 (West 2023), Ark Code Ann. § 7-5-517 (West 2023), Ark Code Ann. § 7-5-604, (West 2023), and Ark Code Ann. § 7-5-611 (West 2023) Applicable Regulation(s): N/A State Certification Process: Voting systems are approved by the State Board of Election Commissioners.
+Code Ann. § 7-5-606(E) Applicable Regulation(s): N/A State Certification Process: Voting systems are approved by the State Board of Election Commissioners.
 Written applications are accepted by the board from persons/companies requesting an opportunity to present their voting systems for use in Arkansas.
-The board will then examine the voting system and then file a report with the office of the Secretary of State stating the accuracy, efficiency, and capability of the proposed voting system, ensuring it complies with the requirements of Ark Code Ann. § 7-5-504 (West 2023).
+The board will then examine the voting system and then file a report with the office of the Secretary of State stating the accuracy, efficiency, and capability of the proposed voting system, ensuring it complies with the requirements of Ark Code Ann. § 7-5-504.
 The board will include any reason for rejecting the voting system in this report.
-After the approval of the voting system, the board will not need to approve the voting system again unless the voting system is modified, per Ark.
-Code Ann. § 7-5-606(b)-(d) (West 2023).
+After the approval of the voting system again unless the voting system is modified, per Ark.
+Code Ann. § 7-5-606(b)- (d).
 See Ark.
-Code Ann. §7 Ch.
-5 (2023) on Election Procedure Generally for more information on the preparation and testing of machines for election and ballot styles by county boards of election commissioners, as well as examination of the machines by representatives of candidates.
+Code Ann. § 7 Ch.
+5 on Election Procedure Generally for more information on the preparation and testing of machines for election and ballot styles by county boards of election commissioners, as well as examination of the machines by representatives of candidates.